 - June 12, 1892 - Abraham and Nancy Angeline Tower's son, William Warren Tower marries for the second time.
 The marriage is to Margaret Pellar in Tyro, Montgomery County, Kansas.

 - May 15, 1893 - Abraham Tower has another grandchild, Myrtle Mae Tower.
 She is the daughter of William and Margaret (Pellar) Tower.

 - June 11, 1894 - Albertie Newton born in Lone Elm, Benton County, Arkansas to Sarah (Tower) and William Newton.
 Another grandchild for Abraham and Nancy Angeline Tower.

-- July 22, 1894 - There was a volcanic upheaval nearby at Coffeyville.
+- July 22, 1894 - There was a volcanic-like upheaval nearby at Coffeyville.
 (History of Montgomery County, Kansas by Duncan) Was Abraham Tower living in Tyro at that time?

 - January 23, 1895 - Abraham's daughter Matilda (also called Tilda) married Samuel Newton McGhee in Tyro, Kansas.

 - November 01, 1895 - Charles Edward Tower born to Margaret (Pellar) and William Tower.
 Another grandson for Abraham Tower.

 - November 24, 1895 - Abraham's daughter Matilda has her first child, Clarence Oliver McGhee in Harrison Arkansas. (this is my grandfather)

 A.B.
 Tower Land Record for Arkansas

 - April 7, 1897 - Abraham's daughter Matilda and her husband, Samuel McGhee have their second child, Jesse Carl McGhee in Arkansas.